huaizhenkou/ChatGPT-Prompt-Presets-Sync/README.md

-# ChatGPT Enhancer (Tampermonkey): Model Menu Merge, Wide Screen & Prompt Presets
+# ChatGPT Prompt Presets & Sync

-Welcome to the **ChatGPT Enhancer** project!
+Welcome to the **ChatGPT Prompt Presets & Sync** project!
 This repository provides a userscript that enhances the ChatGPT web interface with several powerful features.

 ## Table of Contents
 - [English Version](#english-version)